JetBrains/lincheck/README.md

 * **actorsAfter** - number of operations to be executed after the concurrent part, helps to verify that a data structure is still correct;
 * **verifier** - verifier for an expected correctness contract (see [Correctness contracts](#correctness-contracts) for details).

+## Model checking strategy
+For the case of sequential consistency memory model, which is a common case, model checking strategy was developed.
+This mode was originally inspired by the `CHESS` framework for C#, which studies all possible schedules with a bounded number of context switches.
+It ignores weak memory model effects, so it is recommended to use both stress strategy and model checking strategy.

+Similarly to the stress strategies, this strategy can be used by `@ModelCheckingCTest` annotation or `ModelCheckingOptions`.

+It has the same parameters as stress strategy plus the following ones:
+* **checkObstructionFreedom** - specify, whether the strategy should also check obstruction freedom of the algorithm.
+* **hangingDetectionThreshold** - maximum number of times that a thread can visit a certain code location without switching to another thread that is still not recognized as hanging (i.e. because of spin lock).

+In comparison to the stress strategy the model checking strategy can also print the trace that led to incorrect results, not just the incorrect results.

 # Correctness contracts
 Once the generated scenario is executed using the specified strategy, it is needed to verify the operation results for correctness.
 By default **lincheck** checks the result for linearizability, which is de-facto a standard type of correctness.
 However, there are also verifiers for some relaxed contracts, which should be set via `@..CTest(verifier = ..Verifier.class)` option.